AlainBouchard/engineering-notes/content/blogs/sdlc-building-quality.md

 The **Test Pyramid** has become a buzzword in testing conversations, often paired with trendy concepts like **shift left** and **shift right**.
 While these ideas are valuable, let’s take a step back and explore testing through the lens of a **typical deployment flow**, grounding the discussion in practical terms.

 In this section, we’ll dive into an exhaustive list of test types that ensure a robust testing strategy.
 These will include:

-Here’s the formatted list, each on a single line:

 - **Functional Tests**: Focus on verifying the application's functionality, including unit, integration, and end-to-end tests.
 - **Non-Functional Tests**: Cover aspects like performance, scalability, usability, and accessibility.